z4nr34l/nemo/README.md

   return NextResponse.next();
 };

+const blogPostMiddleware = async (
+  request: NextRequest,
+): Promise<NextResponse> => {
+  // Your docs-specific logic here console.log('Blog post middleware', request.nextUrl.pathname);
+  return NextResponse.next();
+};

 // Create path-based middleware export const middleware = createMiddleware({
+  // This will match /blog route only
   '/blog': blogMiddleware,
+  // This will match /docs route only
   '/docs': docsMiddleware,
-  '/docs/:path*': docsMiddleware,
+  // This will match all routes that are starting with /docs/ '/docs/:path*': docsMiddleware,
+  // This will match all dynamic routes for /blog/[slug], but only them '/blog/[slug]': blogMiddleware,
+  // This will match all dynamic routes for /blog/[slug]/view, but only them
+  // Also you can define middleware logic in-line style '/blog/[slug]/view': async (request: NextRequest): Promise<NextResponse> => {
+    // Your blog post's view path specific logic here console.log('Blog view middleware');
+    return NextResponse.next();
+  },
 });

 export const config = {